dpohanlon/birdCam/README.md

   <img width="665" height="725" src="assets/interface.png">
 </p>

-To try and minimise false positives, a `MobileNetV3` model predictions are used to determine whether the object in the frame is a bird or a neighbour out for a 3am stroll in their pyjamas.
+To try and minimise false positives, vanilla `MobileNetV3` model predictions are used to determine whether the object in the frame is a bird or a neighbour out for a 3am stroll in their pyjamas.
 This works surprisingly well, but seems to be better at identifying bird butts compared to bird faces.
 More R&D is required.

 This web app a single produce multiple consumer interface to the singleton webcam class (using OpenCV), so that motion detection, classification, etc, can be done at the same time as displaying the webcam on the Flask site.

+Bird ID
+---

+A separate custom version of the `MobileNetV3` model is used to identify the bird species in the image.
+For inference speed, the quantised `torchvision` version of the model is used (which is probably not necessary, Raspberry Pis are fast and birds are slow), and fine-tuned with quantisation-aware training on the [Kaggle birds dataset](https://www.kaggle.com/datasets/gpiosenka/100-bird-species).